kehummel/smart-store2-kehummel/README.md

 Each time forward progress is made, remember to git add-commit-push.

 ### 4 Add Raw Data

 I added the raw data in csv files.

 ### 5 Add to the data

 I added errors to the data so that I could practice fixing them.

 ### 6 Prepare the data

 I followed the format for preparing the data.

+### 7 Pre-Load Data Preparation

+I used the utils_scrubber.py to clean the data.
+I decided to make three additional python scripts in order to do this because I didn't want to erase work that I had already completed.
+I also wanted to be able to compare the two processes and I will be better able to do that if I have the original document to look over.
+The new files all have _scrub in them so that you can tell the difference.

+I tried to pay close attention to the dtypes of each column so that they would be all set for data analysis.